dg-demers/busyppp/README.md

 cap_net_admin and cap_net_raw capabilities for it with the setcap command.
 For details see the README.md text displayed at
   https://github.com/raboof/nethogs/

 In addition, to hear the helpful beep cues (see the section below with that title) you must set up your system to beep.
 It seems the default in many Linux distributions is to turn off the ability to beep.
 To find out how to turn it back on see, for example,
   https://askubuntu.com/questions/277215/make-a-sound-once-process-is-complete

 And beep itself needs to have its suid bit set.
 See
   https://github.com/johnath/beep

+#####  Network Quality Requirement  #####
+Busyppp currently works best with a dial-up connection that usually has a consistent download speed.
+It was not designed to adapt to changing network conditions.
+So if your connection speed begins to degrade for, say, 5-10 minutes you should probably stop using busyppp until the download rate returns to normal.
+Or, if your speed usually fluctuates wildly in a session, busyppp is not for you.

 #####  Downloaded and Wget Log Files  #####